cadia-lvl/diar-az/README.md

 ## TODO
-in rttm files identify 1.[noise], + and crosstalk in rttm files, spot segments which are missing speaker ids
+in rttm files identify 1.[noise], + and crosstalk in rttm files, spot segments which are missing speaker ids Use `sort -k3,3 -t, filename.csv` to look for longer name mistakes Use `sort -k3,3 -u -t, filename.csv` if you only want one occurance of each name

 # Acknowledgements